Have a question?

 Our Nurse Navigators and American Cancer Society Patient Navigator are here Monday through Friday, 8 am to 4:30 pm to answer your questions.
 Give us a call.

-The University of Vermont Cancer Center offers knowledgeable and respectful staff that take a comprehensive approach to care - delivering clinical excellence and specialized treatment that is centered around you and your family's needs.
-Our team includes:
+The University of Vermont Cancer Center offers knowledgeable and respectful staff that take a comprehensive approach to care for leukemia.

 - Board-certified Medical Oncologists and Hematologists